 Instructions

-- Grate the frozen butter directly into the bowl, tossing it with the flour mixture as you go so the shreds stay coated.1 cup (227 g) unsalted butter
+- Grate the frozen butter directly into the flour, tossing it every so often so the shreds stay coated instead of clumping together.1 cup (227 g) unsalted butter

-- Pit the cherries.
-If you don’t have a pitter, set a cherry on top of the neck of a small bottle and push a metal straw through to pop out the pit.
-Roughly chop the pitted cherries.4½ cups fresh cherries
+- Pit the fresh cherries.
+If you don't have a cherry pitter, place a cherry on the neck of a small bottle and push a metal straw through the center to remove the pit.
+Roughly chop the cherries so they distribute more evenly throughout the filling.4½ cups fresh cherries

-- In a medium saucepan, combine the cherries, lemon juice, cornstarch, sugar, salt, vanilla, and almond extract.
-Cook over medium heat until the mixture starts bubbling, then continue cooking for 5 minutes until thickened.
-Remove from the heat and let it cool most of the way.1 tbsp (15 ml) fresh lemon juice, ⅓ cup (40 g) cornstarch, ⅔ cup (135 g) granulated sugar, ½ tsp (3 g) table salt, 1 tsp (5 ml) vanilla extract, ¼ tsp (1 ml) almond extract
+- Combine the chopped cherries, lemon juice, cornstarch, sugar, salt, vanilla, and almond extract in a medium saucepan.
+Cook over medium heat until the mixture comes to a boil, stirring frequently.
+Continue cooking for about 5 minutes, until the filling has thickened and the cornstarch is fully cooked.
+Remove from the heat and let the filling cool until warm or completely cool before assembling the pie.1 tbsp (15 ml) fresh lemon juice, ⅓ cup (40 g) cornstarch, ⅔ cup (135 g) granulated sugar, ½ tsp (3 g) table salt, 1 tsp (5 ml) vanilla extract, ¼ tsp (1 ml) almond extract

-- Roll out one disc of dough to about ⅛ inch (3 mm) thick and fit it into a 9-inch (23 cm) pie dish, leaving some overhang around the edges.
+- Roll one disc of dough into a circle about ⅛ inch (3 mm) thick.
+Fit it into a 9-inch (23 cm) pie dish, leaving a little overhang around the edges.
+Spoon the cooled cherry filling into the crust.

 - Roll out the second disc of dough and cut it into strips about ½ inch (1.25 cm) wide.
-Lay half the strips evenly across the pie filling in one direction, leaving a little space between each strip.
-Fold back every other strip halfway, then lay a strip across in the opposite direction.
-Unfold the strips, fold back the others, and continue weaving until you have a lattice.
-Trim the excess dough and crimp the edges to seal.
+Arrange half of the strips across the pie, then weave the remaining strips over and under to form a lattice top.
+Trim away the excess dough, then crimp the edges to seal.

 - Whisk together the egg and water.
-Brush over the lattice and sprinkle with turbinado sugar if using.1 egg + 1 tablespoon (15 ml) water, beaten (egg wash), 2 tbsps (24 g) turbinado sugar
+Brush the lattice with the egg wash and sprinkle with turbinado sugar, if using.1 large egg , 2 tbsps (24 g) turbinado sugar, 1 tbsp (15 ml) water

-- Refrigerate the assembled pie for about 45 minutes while preheating the oven to 400°F (200°C).
+- Refrigerate the assembled pie for about 45 minutes while the oven preheats to 400°F (200°C).
+Chilling the pie helps the butter firm up again before baking.

-- Place the pie in the middle of the oven and bake for 15 minutes.
-Reduce the oven temperature to 350°F (175°C) and continue baking for about 35 minutes, until the crust is golden and the filling is bubbling.
-If the edges of the crust start to brown too quickly, cover them with foil for the remainder of the baking time.
+- Bake for 15 minutes at 400°F (200°C).
+Reduce the oven temperature to 350°F (175°C) and continue baking for about 35 minutes, until the crust is golden brown and the cherry filling is bubbling through the lattice.
+If the crust begins browning too quickly, loosely cover the edges with foil or a pie shield.

 Notes

-- Leftovers keep well in the fridge, and I think cherry pie tastes even better the next day.
+- The pie slices best after cooling completely, and I think it's even better the next day.

 Nutrition

-Have you made this Fresh Cherry Pie with Lattice Crust?
+Have you made this Fresh Cherry Pie?
 I’d love to hear how it turned out — leave a comment below and let me know.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.